 When KK eventually left, the house grew deathly silent.
 Enid decided to take a shower.
 There was hot water in the bathroom.
 Just what she needed after all that sweating.
 When she was dressed, she went into the living room and for the first time noticed a flat screen TV mounted on the wall.
 She had no idea where the remote control was, so she went out to the balcony and sat down on one of the woven chairs, where she had a full view of the parking lot below.

 Later on, KK would show up with a group of friends.
 Two men and a woman.
 The woman’s make up was heavily done and she had on those weaves that reminded you of a lion’s mane only that hers was curly, shiny and black.
 Her male companions were flashily dressed with visible rings on their fingers and sleek phones.
 None of them paid much attention to Enid.

-When they were gone, she finally gathered enough courage to let KK know that she was hungry.
+When they were gone, she finally let KK know that she was hungry.

 “Oh, I forgot to tell you, there’s food in the fridge which you can warm in the microwave!”
 He announced, without as much as a glance at Enid.